 Analysis and Test Results

-The lower band should be snug, but wide enough that it does not dig into your rib cage.
-We also prefer straps that are a bit wider than average, like on the Bravado Body Silk, because they will help distribute the load better.
-The softness and stretchiness of the fabric are also important in reducing irritation and chafing.
-We love the material of the On Gossamer Next to Nothing because it feels silky soft on sensitive areas.
-The best bras will move with you and not feel restricting.
-The Ingrid and Isabel is a perfect example of a bra that flexes to fit the shape of your body.
+The lower band should be snug but broad enough that it does not dig into your rib cage.
+We also prefer straps that are slightly wider than average, like the Bravado Body Silk Seamless Bra, because they will help distribute the load better.
+The softness and stretchiness of the fabric are important when considering the possibility of irritation and chafing.
+We love the On Gossamer Next To Nothing material because it feels silky soft on sensitive areas.
+The best bras will move with you and not feel restricted.
+The Ingrid and Isabel Seamless is a perfect example of a bra that flexes to fit the shape of your body.

-The On Gossamer is the closest thing we can find to a normal bra, that still offers some much appreciated additional support.
-We also like the Bravado Body Silk for its full-coverage design that is snug but not suffocating.
-It offers a high amount of support without smushing your chest into the dreaded uni-boob or shapeless lump.
+The On Gossamer is the closest thing we can find to a standard bra, but that still offers some much-appreciated additional support.
+We also like the Bravado Body Silk Seamless Bra for its full-coverage design that is snug but not suffocating.
+It provides adequate support without mushing your chest into the dreaded uni-boob or shapeless lump.

 Ease of Use

 Others have a clip where the cup and strap meet, allowing you to drop the cup down for easy feeding.
-With the exception of the Brooks Fiona all the bras we tested have a way to keep the strap from slipping to the back, making it easy to adjust the bra back into its regular position.
+All the bras we tested have a way to keep the strap from slipping to the back, making it easy to adjust the bra back into its regular position.

 The cherry on top of all this is style.
 How does the bra look?
-For this metric, we prefer bras that have some sort of system to prevent uni-boob, whether that means separate cups, extra elastic, or in some cases, underwire support.
+For this metric, we prefer bras that have some system to prevent uni-boob, whether that means separate cups, extra elastic, or in some cases, underwire support.